siberex/pico_stepper_direct/readme.md

 [Bipolar stepper motor](https://www.monolithicpower.com/learning/resources/bipolar-stepper-motors-part-i-control-modes) direct control example for Raspberry Pico MCU family.

-Full step or half-step with SIO (no microstepping, no PIO).
+Full step mode (two-phase) or half-stepping with GPIO (SIO).

+Microstepping with PWM.

 Compatible with Dual H-bridge motor drivers, like DRV8835 or DRV8836.

-Coils could be connected directly to the GPIO pins (without a driver) if the motor is able to spin from <= 12 mA per coil and could work from 3.3V.
+Coils could be connected directly to the GPIO pins (without a driver or mosfet bridge) if the motor is small enough and could work from 3.3V and 12 mA per coil.

 ## Usage